jhu-dvrk/dvrk-readthedocs/docs/pages/software/dvrk-system/components/teleop-psm.rst

        file).
 The operator has to wiggle their fingers a small amount to signal that they're ready.

+``ENABLED``
-* **`ENABLED`**: We're now in follow mode and the MTM motion will be used to control the PSM.
+  We're now in follow mode and the MTM motion will be used to control the PSM.
   There are two different steps:

   * When the follow mode starts: